 Staffordshire has a mass of foodie heritage and we’re not just talking about oatcakes and lobby.
 Meat, cheese, pickle and beer have all become famously associated with Staffordshire over the years.
 And now we’re also becoming famous for chocolate too.
 Check out the award-winning Seed Chocolate in Stoke-on-Trent, which is a micro-batch bean to bar chocolate maker.

 6. Pub culture

 If there is one place you can find a good country pub, it’s Staffordshire.
 Men Behaving Badly star Neil Morrissey has put his name to two in recent years.
 But there is a new breed of elegant yet comfortable establishments that serve fabulous food in a relaxed atmosphere.
 Places like Saracen’s Head in Weston, The Stafford Arms and The Red Lion in Newborough are great family-friendly eateries.

 7. Rising star chefs

 Liam Dillon, owner and Head Chef at The Boat Inn in Lichfield, won Best Chef 2018 at the Midlands Food, Drink & Hospitality Awards.
-And Ryan Shilton (Four Seasons at Swinfen Hall) has recently started a new venture with Larder in Lichfield.
+And Alex Wickham has recently started as Head Chef with Larder in Lichfield.
 But there are many chefs in Staffordshire who are working passionately to make the county proud and keep us firmly on the foodie map.